gersakbogdan/SDCN-P3/writeup_report.md

 Convolutional layers are followed by fully connected layers leading to an output control value which is the steering angle (model.py lines 41-52).

-The model contains dropout layers after each conv layer in order to reduce overfitting.
+Dropout layers was added after each conv layer in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 61-67).
+Training and validation was made on different data sets to ensure that the model was not overfitting (code line 61-67).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 56).
+Adam optimizer was used, so the learning rate was not tuned manually (model.py line 56).

 Model architecture visualization: